aahsnr/arch-system/systemd-harden.md/firewalld/firewalld-harden.md

+Of course.
+The new `core-dump` errors indicate that the security profile is still too restrictive.
+The exit code `status=31/SYS` specifically points to the `SystemCallFilter` as the culprit.
+The `firewalld` process is attempting to make a system call that isn't on the allowed list, causing the kernel's seccomp filter to terminate it immediately.

+Crafting a perfect `SystemCallFilter` is exceptionally difficult and brittle; it can easily break when `firewalld` or its dependencies are updated.
+For a script that aims to be reliable, a more robust approach is warranted.

+The updated script below removes this problematic directive.
+The remaining hardening options (`ProtectSystem`, `CapabilityBoundingSet`, `NoNewPrivileges`, etc.) still provide a massive security improvement while ensuring the service remains stable across updates.

+Here is the corrected and more reliable markdown file.

+---

 # Final Bash Script to Reliably Harden Firewalld

-This script creates a systemd override file that applies robust security settings while ensuring `firewalld` has the necessary permissions for logging and runtime operations.
-This is the recommended, update-safe method.
+This script creates a systemd override file that applies robust security settings while ensuring `firewalld` remains stable and functional.
+This is the recommended, update-safe method for hardening.

 ```bash
 #!/bin/bash